Coral Gables A's Stories: 2025 Florida Invitational, Pt. 2

 Knockout Punch

 You have to give tremendous credit to Alex, Jorge, and Joe, our three catchers.
 They are like brick walls back there.
-Having a good backstop was an enormous asset in this tournament, as you can tell by the amount of runs we scored on passed balls.
+Having a good backstop was an enormous asset in this tournament, as you can tell by the number of runs we scored on passed balls.
 Jorge caught every inning of both games on this day, as his brother did the day before.
 Sunday would be Joe’s day.

 Our first two days and four games could not have been scripted any better.
 We went into Sunday playoffs having outscored our opponents 44 to 9.
 Our pitchers were untouchable.
 Our bats were unstoppable.
-We were playing good-enough defense.
+We were playing good enough defense.
 The Coral Gables A’s were looking good.

 How would Day 3 turn out?
 The final recap article is coming soon!